pjeyarat/SONiC/doc/acl/ACL-High-Level-Design.md

 - Valid json file.
 The file should be in the format swssconfig can process.
 This assumes lists surrounded by square brackets, dictionaries with curly brackets (braces), tuples inside dictionary separated with semicolon and enumerated elements separated with the comma.
 - Logical consistency.
 The configuration provided should be complete.
 Rules should not refer non-existing tables, etc.
 - Order: Tables should appear before Rules.
-- The list of keywords to be used to address different match criterias and actions provided in Appendix A
+- The list of keywords to be used to address different match criteria and actions provided in Appendix A
 - Rules should have at least one match criteria and one action
 - List of ports to bind to the table should contain physical port names.
 - Maximum number of rules allowed: 1000 rules total in the all "L3" tables and 256 rules total in all "Mirror" tables.